 First, you need to figure out which alert system your community uses.
 Most towns and counties have an official system to send out critical information.
 A quick search on your local government or emergency management agency’s website should point you in the right direction.
 You’ll often find a dedicated page with a name like “Emergency Alerts” or “Community Notifications.”
 Many areas use platforms like CodeRED, but your community might have a different provider.
 Taking a few minutes to identify your local system is the essential first step to staying informed when it matters most.

-Step 2: Register Online or Through an App
+Step 2: Register Online or With an App

 Once you’ve found your local system, it’s time to sign up.
 Most services let you register directly on their website or by downloading a mobile app.
 You’ll need to provide your contact information, including your address, phone number, and email.
 This allows the system to send you location-specific alerts.
 You can usually choose how you want to receive notifications, whether by phone call, text message, or email.
 While you’re setting up alerts, consider how your organization can also contribute to community safety.
 Platforms like PubSafe allow organizations to register and coordinate response efforts, creating a more connected and resilient community.